 - Allow the piece to dry completely.

 - If the stain remains, moisten a soft cloth with hydrogen peroxide and rub it over the area.
 If the stain is severe, pour a small amount of peroxide on the stain and allow it to set for several minutes.
+The peroxide acts as a mild bleach and can bleach the stains back to white.

 - Rinse again with water and a clean cloth and allow to them to dry.